 Many of our own clients have achieved improved levels of functioning thanks to the dedication and partnership our clinical therapists share with the families and caregivers of our clients.
 But what if services were to abruptly halt?
 Setbacks could occur with significant negative impacts to both the client and his/her family.

 In order to address continuity of care, we have worked tirelessly to develop individualized service delivery plans for all BlueSprig client families.
-By using home-based and telehealth service delivery we are working hard to meet our families where they are while also significantly reducing risk for our employees by moving services out of our clinic setting.
+By using home-based and telehealth service delivery we are working hard to meet our families where they are while also significantly reducing risk for our employees by moving services out of our center setting.
 This allows us to stay true to our top priority – the health and safety of our employees, clients, families, and communities.

 As we begin our “new normal”, we have heard from a great many providers who are being forced to make very difficult decisions due to not having the resources available to continue to provide services.
 Many are preparing to close their doors, in some cases permanently.
-Many others are experiencing a shortage in clinicians.
+Many others are experiencing a shortage in behavior therapists.
 We recognize that these difficult times are unprecedented and entirely unpredictable, and we are here to help.
 BlueSprig is absolutely committed to working alongside all providers to help minimize the impact for all children with autism and their families.